 Budapest Centre attains EDU Accreditation and Partner Status

-The Budapest Centre for the International Prevention of Genocide and Mass Atrocities has attained Accreditation from the Intergovernmental Organization EDU and through a Memorandum of Understanding has also become a Partner Organization.
+The Budapest Centre for the International Prevention of Genocide and Mass Atrocities has attained Accreditation from the Intergovernmental Organization EDU and through a MOU has also become a Partner Organization.

-This Accreditation has been granted in recognition of consistent and valuable work carried out by the Budapest Centre over the last 2 years.
-The Memorandum of Understanding celebrated between the 2 organizations sees the Budapest Centre become the primary advisory resource to H.E.
+This Accreditation has been granted in recognition of consistent and valuable work carried out by the Budapest Centre many years.
+The MOU celebrated between the 2 organizations sees the Budapest Centre become the primary advisory resource to H.E.
 Irving Le-Vance, the Secretary-General of the Intergovernmental Organization EDU, on matters pertaining to Genocide and Mass Atrocities.

-Part of a policy adopted by EDU to highlight and recognize the work of institutions promoting peace, diplomacy or international relations, has seen EDU Accreditation attained by the Earth Charter Center for Education for Sustainable Development at the University for Peace (Costa Rica), the Diplomatic Corps Institute (London, Berlin, New York), the Institute of Protocol, The Hague, (Holland) Mogadishu University (Somalia) and the International Peace and Development Training Centre (IPDTC), operated by the Peace Action, Training and Research Institute (PATRIR) of Romania.
+Part of a policy adopted by EDU to highlight and recognize the work of institutions promoting peace, diplomacy or international relations, has seen EDU Accreditation attained by the Earth Charter Center for Education for Sustainable Development at the University for Peace (Costa Rica), the Diplomatic Corps Institute (London, Berlin, New York), the Protocol International, (Belgium) and the International Peace and Development Training Centre (IPDTC), operated by the Peace Action, Training and Research Institute (PATRIR) of Romania.